Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Related Works

 \textbf{Graph Backdoor Attacks.} Exploring backdoor attacks on graphs has aroused increasing interest among the graph learning community~\cite{zhang2021backdoor, xi2021graph, dai2023unnoticeable, xu2022poster, wang2024multi, zhang2024rethinking}.
 Recent work achieves unnoticeable backdoors via similarity~\cite{dai2023unnoticeable} and distribution~\cite{zhang2024rethinking} constraints in a dirty-label setting.
 For the clean-label setting, some initial efforts have been proposed~\cite{xu2022poster, xing2023clean, chen2024agsoa, dai2025semantic, xia2025clean}.
-Besides injecting subgraphs as triggers, a body of research ~\cite{xu2021explainability, xing2023clean, wang2024explanatory} has been proposed to conduct backdoor attacks by changing the most representative node features as triggers.
-Similarly, backdoor attacks for graph classification and edge prediction that manipulate existing node features or edges as triggers have been proposed~\cite{yang2022transferable, meguro2024gradient, dai2025semantic, dai2024backdoor, zheng2023link}.
-However, modifying a graph's current features or structure is often impractical in real-world scenarios.
-For instance, in social networks, attackers can register malicious users and build connections with other users, whereas modifying existing users' attributes or connections that are well-preserved is much harder~\cite {alothali2018detecting}.
-Distinct from existing work, we study a novel problem of poisoning the prediction logic of target models for clean-label graph backdooring.
-To address this problem, we propose \method that optimizes the importance scores of triggers to exceed those of the clean neighbors of attached nodes for logic poisoning.
+Besides injecting subgraphs as triggers, a body of research has been proposed to conduct backdoor attacks by changing the most representative node features~\cite{xu2021explainability, xing2023clean, wang2024explanatory} or manipulating existing node and edges as triggers for graph classification and link prediction~\cite{yang2022transferable, meguro2024gradient, dai2025semantic, dai2024backdoor, zheng2023link}.
+However, modifying a graph's current features or structure is often impractical in real-world scenarios~\cite{alothali2018detecting}.
+Distinct from prior work, we study a novel problem of poisoning the prediction logic of target models for clean-label graph backdooring, and propose \method that optimizes the importance scores of triggers to exceed those of the clean neighbors of attached nodes for logic poisoning.